WebDevLuke/My-Articles/2017-article/copy.md

 Or not.

-A problem may be that you simply disagree with the new syntax, preferring your original way of doing things because it's more semantic.
+A problem may be that you simply disagree with the new syntax, preferring your original because it's more semantic.
 Another could be if your project is something more than a standard website, such as a SASS framework, which is a dependency of other projects.
 In this instance making the change would break any of those dependent projects which use your original mixin.
 In the world of [semantic versioning](http://semver.org/) this would be an incompatible API change and so would require a major version bump.

 Is their a way to get around these problems and retain our original syntax?
 Introducing...